top of page

 In 1978, the Network of Indian Psychologists (NIP) was formalized with a meeting held at The White Cloud Center.
 They were dissatisfied with the name NIP because they believed it contributed to perpetuating the stereotype of an inebriated Indian.
 "After much discussion, the Society of Indian Psychologists (SIP) was chosen as the name," Robert Ryan recalled.
 "L. David Jacobs, Ph.D.
 (Mohawk), went to his office and drew the logo, which is still used today.
 It was either the spring or summer of 1978."
 (Ryan, 2023).
 SIP was able to send its first representative to the Committee on Ethnic Minority Affairs, Loye Ryan (Cheyenne River Sioux), in 1978, just as the APA was establishing an Ethnic Minority emphasis.

-Damian Vraniak, Ph.D., organized the first conference of American Indian Psychologists and Graduate Students at Utah State University (USU) in Logan, Utah, in 1987, with approximately 30 participants (Gray, 2012).
-Under the nurturing guidance of Carolyn Barcus, EdD (Blackfeet), this conference continued to grow and develop, with the addition of a retreat before the conference as a time of coming together and rejuvenation (Gray, 2012).
+Damian Vraniak, Ph.D., (Métis), conceived of and organized the first conference of American Indian Psychologists and Graduate Students at Utah State University (USU) in Logan, Utah, in 1987, with approximately 30 participants (Gray, 2012), including a retreat under the nurturing guidance of Carolyn Barcus, EdD (Blackfeet), this conference continued to grow and develop, with the addition of a retreat before the conference as a time of coming together and rejuvenation (Gray, 2012).
 This conference, held every June at USU, is now known as the SIP Annual Convention and Retreat.
 Earlier this year, in June 2023, members of SIP gathered on the same campus where their first annual convention took place 36 years ago, thanks to the efforts of Melissa Tehee, Ph.D./J.D.
 (Cherokee).
 Many of our members were able to attend in person, and those who could not travel were able to participate virtually.

 Today, we have 432 members, with 196 of them being students (45 percent).
 Our members can be found all over the United States and Canada, working in a wide variety of settings, including but not limited to educational institutions, hospitals, research labs, government agencies, private businesses, and APA and its many affiliated chapters and societies.